 Everyone is nicer, everything is more beautiful, and the world is just a better place during Christmas in the United States.
 If you want to experience a Christmas that you only ever see in the movies, America is the place to be.

 Weather: December average of 77 degrees in Rio

 Cost of Living: Consumer prices 48% lower and restaurant prices 77% lower than in the United States

-Why it’s one of the best countries to spend Christmas: Biggest New Year’s Eve party in the world
+Why it’s one of the best countries to spend Christmas: They boast the biggest New Year’s Eve party in the world.

 South America is a great place to spend Christmas because almost the entire continent is Roman Catholic so they take the birth of Jesus pretty seriously.
 The cities are decorated with lights and trees, and families go to mass, exchange gifts, and cook delicious dinners to celebrate.